ChowMeins/Wizard101-Quiz-Solver/README.md

 WIZ_USERNAME = {enter your username}
 WIZ_PASSWORD = {enter your password}

-Then run pip install -r requirements.txt
-(optionally, you can create a virtual environment if needed)
+This program utilizes OpenAI's whisper recognition model.
+Please follow the guide to installing Whisper. https://github.com/openai/whisper For more information about the whisper package, check out https://openai.com/index/whisper/

+Additionally, please install the following requirements using 'pip install':
+- selenium
+- requests

 Then run the script and it should auto-solve trivia questions.
-A limitation for this project would be dealing with reCAPTCHAs that prevent the script from continuing.
+Current limitations include reCAPTCHA's ability to recognize auto-solving.
 For these reCAPTCHAs, you must solve them manually.
 Once solved, the program will continue execution.